tanyaweaver/python-dev-accelerator/source/assignments/day04/learning_journal_3.rst

     main aside .control_row input{
         margin-left:16%}

-Finally, you'll need to tell ``base.html`` to look for this new stylesheet.
+Finally, you'll need to tell ``base.jinja2`` to look for this new stylesheet:
-Make the following change to that file:

 .. code-block:: jinja